antonmedv/codejar/README.md

 </script>
 ```

-Second argument to `CodeJar` is a highligting function (in this example [PrismJS](https://prismjs.com)), but any function may be used:
+Second argument to `CodeJar` is a highlighting function (in this example [PrismJS](https://prismjs.com)), but any function may be used:

 ```ts
 const highlight = (editor: HTMLElement) => {